Alkahest: Johann Kunckel – the existence of alkahest is questioned

-A potential problem involving alkahest is that, if it dissolves everything, then it cannot be placed into a container because it would dissolve the container.
-This problem was first posed by German alchemist Johann Kunckel.
-However, the alchemist Philalethes specified that alkahest dissolved only composed materials into their constituent, elemental parts; hence, a hypothetical container made of a pure element (say, lead) would not be dissolved by alkahest.
+The German alchemist Johann Kunckel (1630–1703) and others at that time began to see the alkahest as merely fantasy and wishful thinking.
+A potential problem involving alkahest—first posed by Kunckel—is that, if it dissolves everything, then it cannot be placed into a container because it would dissolve the container.
+Starkey, however, specified that alkahest dissolved only composite materials into their constituent, elemental parts; hence, a hypothetical container made of a pure element (say, lead) would not be dissolved by alkahest.